Reaching the regions |

 Hull has been announced as 2017 City of Culture, defeating bids from Leicester, Swansea Bay and Dundee.
 Their bid, drawing on Philip Larkin and Tom Courtney for support, painted a picture of a city that is often overlooked, but which inhabitants are reluctant to leave.
 Planned events include:

-• An opening ceremony with four ‘rivers’ of light, people and sound flowing into the city with 3,000 volunteers, elephants, lost trawlermen, and dancing white phone boxes.
+- An opening ceremony with four ‘rivers’ of light, people and sound flowing into the city with 3,000 volunteers, elephants, lost trawlermen, and dancing white phone boxes.

-• Artist-designed gateways and pictorial meadows with thousands of trees planted to form sustainable gateways to the city.
+- Artist-designed gateways and pictorial meadows with thousands of trees planted to form sustainable gateways to the city.

-• A stadium event with spectacular lighting design and 500 dancers.
+- A stadium event with spectacular lighting design and 500 dancers.

-The win has apparently generated widespread enthusiasm in the city, with Hull football supporters singing ‘You’re only here for the culture’ at away teams.
-It is hoped that the events will bring £60m of tourism to the city.
 Meanwhile Leicester City Council says that it intends to hold the cultural festival outlined in its bid anyway, beginning in June 2014 and running until the end of 2015.
 Arts Industry, Arts Industry (both subscription only), Hull City Council, BBC, Guardian, DCMS

 Touring seems likely for Burrell collection

 MSPs have endorsed a Private Member’s bill which would allow the Burrell Collection in Glasgow to tour for the first time.
 A final Act could be passed as early as next year to override the terms of the bequest, and allow the collection to be seen beyond Glasgow.
 Currently the collection receives around 30 requests a year for loans, which is it obliged to refuse.
 Visitors to the Collection have declined over the last thirty years, but it is hoped that a £45m makeover for the building and touring artworks during the closure will reawaken public interest.
 Councillor Archie Graham said "We have an agreement in place which fully addresses the concerns Sir William had about sending objects abroad whilst recognising that the shipping and conservation of such precious items has developed significantly in the 60 years since Sir William made his bequest to Glasgow."
-BBCMuseums Association Back to top
+BBC, Museums Association

-New developments
+New developments |

 New museum space for Gwynedd

 The Heritage Lottery Fund (HLF) has given £1.4m to reopen the oldest bishop’s palace in Wales as a museum.
 The building will now house Gwynedd Museum and Art Gallery in a new form, with many previously unseen collections from across the city on display.
 Jennifer Stewart, Head of HLF Wales, said: “Some elements of Bangor’s long history are proudly visible to people who visit and live in the city, but other aspects, such as the excellent collections currently held by Bangor University and the Bishop’s Palace itself have not been seen for a long time.”
 They hope the new building will revitalise history participation across the county.
-HLFBBC
+HLF, BBC

 ‘Goodbye concrete bunker’ – new Stonehenge visitor centre opens